SabbaKilam/simpleneo4j/README.txt

             Sarah Burns: Samuel Adams, Richard Boomsma

+///////////| Readying the app for VC testing |////////////
+3-1-2022:
+For short-term simplification, the login password for any given family will be the famID, an 8-character database value generated when the primary caregiver creates a family circle.

-///////////| Readying the app for VC testing |//////////// Responses to all GET requests should be modified to work only for members who are logged in (verified in the database), and only for data from their family (memebers with famIDs that match the logged-in user) .
+Responses to all GET requests should be modified to work only for members who are logged in (verified in the database), and only for data from their family (memebers with famIDs that match the logged-in user) .